 So the first question to ask ourselves is, “Am I afraid of confessing my sins because I’m afraid of what God will think of me?”

 Ponder that for a minute.
 By accusing ourselves and confessing our sins, we are basically splayed wide open showing God our everything…good, bad, ugly, faulty, sinful.
 Let me tell you two things about that.

 First, He already knows.
+He already knows.
+He already knows.
+He already knows.
+(Yes, I meant to repeat that.)
 God already knows everything about us.
 He created us.
 It would be like a child coming to us covered in chocolate frosting hoping we didn’t notice their messy face and the missing cake.
-We already know right?
+We would already know right?

 Second, one of the definitions for splay(ed)–become wider or more separated.
 Oh my goodness ya’ll!
 Let’s look at that for a minute.

 “To become wider,” Friends, I do not want to live a narrow life.
 The narrower my life, the less room for God.
 And then, “to become separated.”
 What exactly are we separating ourselves from in confession?
 Sin!